helium/HIP/0139-phase-out-cbrs.md

 - **Nova 430 or Moso Outdoor** - 1 outdoor Wi-Fi Hotspot or 1 indoor Wi-Fi hotspot (CBRS owner can choose)
 - **Nova 436 Outdoor** - 3 Wi-Fi Hotspots of any type (indoor or outdoor; CBRS owner can choose the mix)

-Free Wi-Fi gear will be provided by Nova Labs.
+Helium Foundation will issue a grant to fund the free Wi-Fi gear and will collaborate with Wi-Fi makers to administer the swap program.
+The Grant will be paid from the new 1.3M HNT MOBILE Growth Fund created in HIP-138.

 Eligibility for free Wi-Fi is not tied to the type of gateway used in conjuction with said radios.
 CBRS radios that have been connected to any functional 5G gateway (FreedomFi, Bobcat 5G etc.) are all eligible.
-Immediately after passing this HIP, Nova Labs will publish a web form for eligible CBRS radio owners to provide a shipping address within the continental US to receive their Wi-Fi gear and validate ownership of the eligible CBRS radio.
+Immediately after passing this HIP, a web form will become available for eligible CBRS radio owners to provide a shipping address within the continental US to receive their Wi-Fi gear and validate ownership of the eligible CBRS radio.
 Shipping within continental US will be free.

 Additionally, Nova Labs will publish instructions and firmware images for all CBRS Hotspot owners to re-flash their existing CBRS equipment to stock configuration.
 CBRS owners may keep their stock CBRS radios.
 Nova will also provide instructions for all FreedomFi gateways to re-flash the hardware into generic miniPCs.
-Re-flashing FreedomFi gateways into generic miniPC will preclude it from getting onboarding and/or receiving IoT rewards.
+Re-flashing FreedomFi gateways into generic miniPC will preclude it from getting onboarded and/or receiving IoT rewards.

 Support for onboarding any new CBRS radios will cease immediately upon passing this HIP.
-All CBRS radios will go offline and stop receiving rewards by March 1, 2025.
+All CBRS radios will go offline and stop receiving rewards by March 1st, 2025.
 Any SAS fees prepaid past March 1st, 2025 will be refunded pro-rata.

 FreedomFi gateways will continue to function as IoT gateways until January 1st, 2026, after which Nova will end support for the FreedomFi gateways.
 Onboarding of FreedomFi gateways for IoT will remain possible until January 1st, 2026.
 After January 1st, 2026, gateways will still remain online and continue to receive rewards, but no new firmware updates will be issued and no support queries related to gateways will be addressed.